edolopez/Marketweet/README.md

 As you can see, instead raising the error catched, it is only printed, so the application since its execution is never stopped.

 You can return this to its original functionality commenting the print lines and uncommenting the raise lines.
-Also, yo need to remove the line where the data variable is set to a new hash '{}'.
+Also, you need to comment/remove the line:

+    data = {}

 Running
 ---------------------